-Prerequisite: Admission into Nursing Program, NRS 221 WINTER 2020, 2021
+Prerequisite: NRS 221.
+WINTER

-NURSING: INTERGRATIVE PRACTICUM (2.00 Lecture, 21 Lab Hrs./Wk.)
-9 Credits
+NRS 224 NURSING: INTERGRATIVE PRACTICUM (2.00 Lecture, 21.00 Lab Hrs./Wk.)

 This course is designed to formalize the clinical judgments, knowledge and skills necessary in safe, registered nurse practice.
-Faculty/Clinical Teaching Associate/Student Triad Model provides a context that allows the student to experience the nursing role in a selected setting, balancing demands of professional nursing and lifelong learner.
+Faculty/ Clinical Teaching Associate/Student Triad Model provides a context that allows the student to experience the nursing role in a selected setting, balancing demands of professional nursing and lifelong learner.
 Analysis and reflection throughout the clinical experience provide the student with evaluative criteria against which they can judge their own performance and develop a practice framework.
 Includes seminar, self-directed study and clinical experience.

-Prerequisite: Admission into Nursing Program, NRS 222.
-SPRING 2020, 2021
+Prerequisite: NRS 222.
+SPRING